Why Do I Feel Responsible for My Parents?

 • spontaneity

-• connection to their own needs
+• connection to personal needs

 • the ability to fully relax into life